Living in Saudi Arabia

 Men and women are forced to stay separated for the most part, especially if they are not married to one another.
 Fraternizing in public with the opposite gender is highly frowned upon.

 Along with that, in Saudi Arabia, same-sex relations are criminalized.
 This mostly means that your public actions and appearance are restricted.
-Officials don't typically questions anything when people of the same sex are hanging out alone in private, but it's quite a different story in public.
+For same-sex couples in Saudi Arabia, it is recommended to avoid PDA and keep all intimacy private.

 The conservative and religious culture results in a lot of social, political, and economic restrictions.
 There are some foods that you can't eat, the internet is censored, and prayer happens multiple times a day, which impacts how businesses run.